rlentz/tahi_jndi/README.md

 tapestry-hibernate-jndi-demo setup for using hibernate in tapestry using tomcat or jetty.
 The database jndi configuration is solely done via a jndi environment.

 The project uses project lombok (http://projectlombok.org/), so for Eclipse/IntelliJ IDE integration install it accordingly.
-&gt;

 JNDI configuration for jetty6:
-- everything is configured already, just do:<br/>
+- everything is configured already (see src/test/resources/jetty-env.xml), just do:<br/>
   git clone https://github.com/rlentz/tahi_jndi.git<br/>
   cd tahi_jndi.git<br/>
   mvn clean install jetty:run<br/>